encryption

 why?

-the easiest way to encrypt files for me is using age. it's a simple, modern, and secure encryption tool. it's available in
+in my opinion, the easiest way to encrypt files is using age. it's a simple, modern, and secure encryption tool. it's available in

 most package managers (like nix shell nixpkgs#age).